 - whether supporting activation can help to improve outcomes for patients in the NHS.

-The interim findings report from this evaluation focuses on practical lessons and points to consider for organisations who wish to use the PAM, including the:
+The evaluation of the learning set focused on practical lessons and points to consider for organisations who wish to use the PAM, including the:

 - Need for clarity and a full understanding of why the PAM tool is being used and what function it is serving;